 are looking forward to having Tim Talbott of the Kentucky Historical Society in

-presenting a program entitled "Telling Testimony: Slavery Advertisements in
+library at 6:30.
+On September 2nd Tim will return to Danville to present a program entitled "Telling Testimony: Slavery Advertisements in

 Kentucky's Civil War Newspapers" to the Danville-Boyle County African-American

-at 6:30.
+Historical Society.
 Everyone is welcome to attend both meetings.
 For more

 information, click on our calendar link above.